-- (1) Pre-application conference.
+- A. Pre-application conference.
 Applicants have the option to have an informal meeting with the Planning Board, prior to submitting a formal application package.
 The purpose of this meeting is to allow applicants and Board members to begin a dialogue about the approval process and project concepts.
-Although this meeting is optional, it is recommended for applicants with complex site plan review projects. - (2) Preliminary site plan review and designation of major/minor project status.
+Although this meeting is optional, it is recommended for applicants with complex site plan review projects. - B. Preliminary site plan review and designation of major/minor project status. - (1) All applicants are required to submit 10 copies of the application at least 10 days prior to the scheduled Planning Board meeting date.
+The minimum required information for this application shall be that needed for a minor project, as described herein. - (2) Applicants may submit more than the minimum application 112-57 content for minor projects.
+However, it is recommended that applicants undergo the preliminary review with the Planning Board prior to preparing a detailed application.

-- a.
-All applicants are required to submit 10 copies of the application at least 10 days prior to the scheduled Planning Board meeting date.
-The minimum required information for this application shall be that needed for a minor project, as described herein. - b.
-Applicants may submit more than the minimum application content for minor projects.
-However, it is recommended that applicants undergo the preliminary review with the Planning Board prior to preparing a detailed application. - c.
-At the preliminary site plan review meeting, the Planning Board shall designate the project as major or minor. - D. Minor project site plan review application content.
-Minor project applications shall include, but not be limited to, the following: - (1) A brief narrative and preliminary concept showing the locations and uses of principal and accessory structures, parking areas, and other planned features and any significant anticipated changes to the existing topography and natural features. - (2) A location map of the area which clearly shows the location of the site with respect to nearby streets, rights-of-way, properties, easements and other pertinent features within the project area. - (3) A topographic or contour map of adequate scale and detail to show site topography if applicable. - (4) A completed Short Environmental Assessment Form - (5) The completed application form and fee - E. Planning Board action for minor projects. - (1) Minor projects may be approved at the preliminary review meeting with no further review. - (2) At the preliminary review meeting the Planning Board may determine that the applicant must submit additional information in order to complete its review of the project.
-Additional information may include, but not be limited to, any item listed in the Major Site Plan Checklist below. - (3) No public hearing is required for a minor project.
-However, the Planning Board, at its sole discretion, may hold a public hearing according to the procedures set herein. - F. Major Site Plan Application Content.
+(3) At the preliminary site plan review meeting, the Planning Board shall designate the project as major or minor.

+§ 112-30.
+Minor project site plan review application content.

+Minor project applications shall include, but not be limited to, the following:

+- A. A brief narrative and preliminary concept showing the locations and uses of principal and accessory structures, parking areas, and other planned features and any significant anticipated changes to the existing topography and natural features. - B. A location map of the area which clearly shows the location of the site with respect to nearby streets, rights-of-way, properties, easements and other pertinent features within the project area. - C. A topographic or contour map of adequate scale and detail to show site topography if applicable. - D. A completed Short Environmental Assessment Form - E. The completed application form and fee

+§ 112-31.
+Planning Board action for minor projects.

+- A. Minor projects may be approved at the preliminary review meeting with no further review. - B. At the preliminary review meeting the Planning Board may determine that the applicant must submit additional information in order to complete its review of the project.
+Additional information may include, but not be limited to, any item listed in the Major Site Plan Checklist below. - C. No public hearing is required for a minor project.
+However, the Planning Board, at its sole discretion, may hold a public hearing according to the procedures set herein.

+§ 112-32.
+Major site plan application content.

 The Planning Board is not limited to this list and may, within reason, request any additional information it deems necessary or appropriate.
 In determining the amount of information it will require, the Planning Board will consider the use, location, and the size and potential impact of the project.

-(1) Legal Information
+A. Legal Information

-- a.
-Title of site plan, including the name and address of applicant and owner, if different, and the person responsible for preparing such drawing. - b.
-North arrow, scale, and date.
-Scale should be no greater than one inch per fifty feet. - c.
-Boundaries of property plotted to scale. - d.
-Location and ownership identification of all adjacent lands as shown on the latest tax records. - e.
-Location, width and identification of all existing and proposed rights-of-way, easements, setbacks, reservations and areas dedicated to public use on or adjoining the property.
+(1) Title of site plan, including the name and address of applicant and owner, if different, and the person responsible for preparing such drawing.

+- (2) North arrow, scale, and date.
+Scale should be no greater than one inch per fifty feet. - (3) Boundaries of property plotted to scale. - (4) Location and ownership identification of all adjacent lands as shown on the latest tax records. - (5) Location, width and identification of all existing and proposed rights-of-way, easements, setbacks, reservations and areas dedicated to public use on or adjoining the property.